alexandrascript/tech-writing-tools/accessibility/style.md

 - Avoid "native" when possible.
 Use a more precise term.
    - For example, use "built-in" to describe a feature that's part of a product.
    - Instead of referring to people as "native speakers" or "non-native speakers" of English, consider whether or not your document needs to discuss this at all, and revise in order to discuss the feature in terms that are relevant to anyone regardless of what languages they know.

 ### Write for international audiences

+- Avoid vague and confusing references between a pronoun and its antecedent.
+   - Not recommended: _If you type text in the field, it doesn't change._
+   - Recommended: _If you type text in the field, the text doesn't change._
 - Use the subject-verb-object sentence structure.
    - While this structure is not used by all languages, it’s widely recognized.
 - Avoid ambiguity.
    - Some words and parts of speech may be left out when thinking of American, English-speaking audiences, which will frustrate translation teams.
-For example:
+For example: unclear pronouns, gerunds, and portmaneaus.
-   - Avoid unclear pronouns.
-   - Avoid gerunds.
-   - Avoid portmanteaus.
-   - Be positive.
+   - Write positive and active language.
 - Avoid jargon.
    - Sparate ideas into different sentences/paragraphs/sections, as necessary.
    - Avoid slang and metaphors.